gyevnarb/gyevnarb.github.io/_pages/about_balint.md

 Occasionally, I sit down to practise the piano.
 At the moment, I am working through the second movement of Schubert's piano sonata in B-flat major ([D 960](https://youtu.be/MAZ8PA5_gVA)).
 Currently, I am reading "Boldog ​boldogtalan" by Háy János.
 A list of books I have read since I began keeping records is [here](https://www.goodreads.com/review/list/62432429?sort=date_read).

 <img src="assets/img/background.jpg" alt="View of a corrie in the Scottish Highlands" width="100%" />
-_Image shot by me on Beinn Bhan near Applecross, Scotland._
+_View of a corrie from Beinn Bhan near Applecross, Scotland shot by me._